kaushiknsanji/StoreApp/README.md

 	* Contain a button to order more from the Supplier.
 	* Contain a button to delete the Product entirely.
 * When there are no Products in the database, layout should display a TextView with instructions on how to populate the database.

 ---

+### Things explored/developed in addition to the above defined Rubric

+* Storing required information in a `SQLite` database.
+* Designing and developing the Database Schema with relationships between Product, Supplier, Selling Price, Inventory, Images, Additional Product information and Supplier Contact Information to enable -
+	* Multiple Seller registration per Product with their own Selling Price, Availability and Contact information.
+	* Multiple Contacts per Seller, supporting different Contact Types like Phone and Email.
+	* Multiple Product Photos.
+	* Additional Attibutes that further defines the Product.
+* Integrating Android’s File storage systems into the database for Images.
+Images are persisted by saving the Image files' Content URI in the database instead of storing the entire BLOB of the Image.
+* Communicating with and managing the Database through a Content Provider.
+* Communicating with the File Storage through a File Provider for saving and accessing the Images of a Product.
+* Presenting information from Files and SQLite databases to users.
+* Designing layouts with `TextInputLayout` and `TextInputEditText` to capture User input, validating the captured information to display the required error, and updating the database with the information.
+* Creating intents to other apps such as the File Picker App for selecting images and the Image Capture App for taking pictures, using stored information.
+	* Capturing Images is accomplished using `ACTION_IMAGE_CAPTURE` Intent, and processing the Image for storage is done using a custom [ImageStorageUtility](/app/src/main/java/com/example/kaushiknsanji/storeapp/utils/ImageStorageUtility.java) in a Disk thread provided by [AppExecutors](/app/src/main/java/com/example/kaushiknsanji/storeapp/utils/AppExecutors.java).
+	* Selecting Images is accomplished using `ACTION_GET_CONTENT`/`ACTION_OPEN_DOCUMENT` Intent, based on the Android system version.
+* Promoting the separation of concerns using the [MVP Architecture with Content Providers](https://github.com/googlesamples/android-architecture/tree/deprecated-todo-mvp-contentproviders/) along with Repository pattern for Datasource that includes local files and database storage.
+Dependency injection is accomplished using a static [InjectorUtility](/app/src/main/java/com/example/kaushiknsanji/storeapp/utils/InjectorUtility.java).
+* Designing layouts using `CoordinatorLayout` and `ConstraintLayout`.
+* Designing Item Views using `CardView`.
+* Loading of Images using a custom Headless [Fragment](/app/src/main/java/com/example/kaushiknsanji/storeapp/workers/ImageDownloaderFragment.java) through an [AsyncTaskLoader](/app/src/main/java/com/example/kaushiknsanji/storeapp/workers/ImageDownloader.java) and caching recently loaded images using [BitmapImageCache](/app/src/main/java/com/example/kaushiknsanji/storeapp/cache/BitmapImageCache.java) that internally uses `android.util.LruCache`.

+---